Twelve teams of graduate students are named as finalists in the 2019 Kellogg-Morgan Stanley Sustainable Investing Challenge.

 The Carbon Yield Fund

-Proposal: Debt financing to provide farmers advance access to capital generated through carbon credits and bridge access to organic marketplace returns.
+Proposal: Debt financing to help provide farmers advance access to capital generated through carbon credits and bridge access to organic marketplace returns.

 School: Northwestern University, Kellogg School of Management